Network neuroscience: Dementia

 Dementia is a general term for loss of memory, language, problem-solving and other thinking abilities that are severe enough to interfere with daily life.
-Dementia is a general term like heart disease is a general term.
+Dementia is a general term in the same way that heart disease is a general term.
 Dementia is caused by damage to brain cells.
 This damage interferes with the ability of brain cells to communicate with each other.
 When brain cells cannot communicate normally, thinking, behavior and feelings can be affected.
 There are many signs of dementia.
 These signs can manifest as short-term memory, problems keeping track of items, and more.
 Usually, dementia is provoked by a "disconnection event" (e.g., a stroke) which disconnects one or more functional areas from a task-associated ensemble of functionally connected regions, resulting in a clinically observable "disconnection" syndrome.

 The most common form of dementia is Alzheimer's disease.
 Alzheimer's disease (AD) is a progressive, neurodegenerative disease that can be clinically characterized by impaired memory and many other cognitive functions.
 Several recent studies have suggested that AD patients have disruptive neuronal integrity in large-scale structural and functional brain systems underlying high-level cognition, as demonstrated by a loss of small-world network characteristics.
 In Alzheimer's disease, high levels of certain proteins inside and outside brain cells make it hard for brain cells to stay healthy and to communicate with each other.
 The brain region first affected is the hippocampus.
 It begins specifically in the lateral entorhinal cortex, or LEC.
 The LEC is considered to be a gateway to the hippocampus, which plays a key role in the consolidation of long-term memory, among other functions.
 If the LEC is affected, other aspects of the hippocampus will also be affected.
 The hippocampus is the center of learning and memory in the brain, and the brain cells in this region are often the first to be damaged.
 That's why memory loss is often one of the earliest symptoms of Alzheimer's.